 A drinking fountain is available near the restrooms along the western trail.
 Drinking water is not available along the trail.

 Restrooms are available along the western trail; no additional restrooms are available along the way.

 Parking is not available at the trailhead.
 Parking is available at the Yosemite Village and Yosemite Falls parking areas.

-Ride the free Valley Visitor Shuttle (7 am to 10 pm, year-round) to shuttle stop #6 and follow the bicycle path in either direction to access both the western and eastern sections of this loop trail.
+You can ride the free Valleywide Visitor Shuttle (7 am to 10 pm) to shuttle stop #6 and follow the bicycle path in either direction to access both the western and eastern sections of this loop trail.
 Beginning the hike from the west offers full views of Yosemite Falls right from the start.
 You can also walk along the bicycle path from the Yosemite Valley Visitor Center—this adds approximately 0.5 miles (0.8 km) to your hike).